kevin-in-code/ngxsbs/README.md

 1. Verifies that server blocks only use NginX directives selected from a safe list.
 1. Generates a potentially valid NginX conf file, but with the .test extension.
 1. Launchs NginX's built-in configuration validator for the generated configuration file.
-1. Deletes invalid .test files, and renames valid ones with the .conf extension.
+1. Deletes invalid .test files, and renames valid ones with the .conf extension, subsequently moving these to the output directory.

 Command-line Usage
 ------------------